top of page

 Guest post by Cassady Black, Georgia State Dietitian-to-Be

 As someone who is not currently plant-based, the idea of transitioning to a plant-based diet is both intriguing and daunting.
 Don't get me wrong, I love my salmon, eggs and yogurt (let's be honest—the real thing that holds me back is ice cream).
 However, I often find myself wondering what health improvements I might see if I were to transition to a plant-based diet.
-So, I rounded up my top five benefits {perceived} to going plant-based!
+So, I rounded up my top five benefits {perceived, turned into evidence-based} to going plant-based!

 1. Improve mood